VonHeikemen/tinytina-js/README.md

 | `files`       | A list of files to be uploaded. |
 |               | "headers", "query" and "files" must be arrays of objects these objects must have "name" and "value" properties.

+#### Environment variables
+Inside a request object you can use placeholders for a piece of data that can change depending on the context.
+They can be used in the following properties `url`, `output`, `headers`, `query`, `data` and `files`.

+For example, you can have a "host" variable that has the value `http://localhost:3000` in development and for testing you use `http://example.com`, you can write your URLs like this `{host}/api/method`.
+Another common thing is to use a token in a authorization header, instead of writing into the schema you can add your token with the `--global` option (`--global "token:some-token"`) and use it in your header like this `{ "name": "Authorization", "value": "{token}" }`.